EnzyBrand/DeliveryService/ARCHITECTURE.md

 - ✅ **Later**: When manual order entry becomes too time-consuming
 - ⚠️ **Required**: If Vercel serverless timeouts become an issue

-### **What to Keep Together (For Now):**
+### **Why v1 is Intentionally Unified (The Right Choice):**
-We're keeping them together during initial development because:
+We're keeping them together for v1 because:
-- Easier to iterate on both systems simultaneously
-- Shared environment variables and configuration
+- ✅ **Faster to market** - Single deployment, single codebase
+- ✅ **Easier to debug** - All logs in one place, single Vercel project
+- ✅ **Simpler operations** - One .env, one ngrok tunnel, one monitoring dashboard
+- ✅ **Lower overhead** - No inter-service communication, no version sync issues
+- ✅ **Carrier service is fast enough** - Well under 2-second Shopify timeout
-- Simpler deployment process while testing
+- ✅ **Order sync not critical yet** - Manual entry works fine while testing

-- Can validate the full flow end-to-end locally
+**This unified approach is CORRECT for early-stage MVP.** Only split when you hit real scaling problems.

 ### **When to Definitely Separate:**
 You **must** separate when: